anjiqbal/100DaysOfCode/README.md

 ### Thoughts:

-Today was a busy day so I didnt't manage to get as much coding done as I would have liked.
+Today was a busy day so I didn't manage to get as much coding done as I would have liked.

 I completed a codewars challenge that involved adding methods to the Array prototype.
 Allowed me to get some more understanding of the this keyword.